aseriousbiz/abbot-cli/README.md

 If there are more than one argument to the skill, the arguments must be quoted.

+### Run a skill in a REPL

+Sometimes you want to continuously test a skill.
+You can run a skill in a REPL (Read-eval-print-loop) using `abbot repl`.

 ## Development

 This is a .NET 5 Console project.